ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

     class QuizCacheTest extends AbstractSpringIntegrationIndependentTest { ... }

 .. note::
     Avoid using ``@Isolated`` whenever possible, as it worsens the test runtime.
-Only use it when explicitly testing quiz cache, which only a few quiz-related tests do.
+Try to refactor tests so that the shared resources become exclusive and only use @Isolated if refactoring is not possible.